 Tensions in Europe

-Furthermore, dominions and colonies were also brought into the war when their mother countries joined the fray.
+Furthermore, dominions and colonies were also brought into the war when the colonial powers joined the fray.
+For example, while the war in Africa was comparatively unimportant from a European perspective, it was at times extremely significant and even devastating for the African populations.
 Other European nations chose their sides, while other non-European nations, such as Japan and the United States, later joined the Allied cause.

 The Match that Lit the Conflagration